 When employees get injured at the workplace,workers comp insurance will pay medical benefits to ensure that all their essential medical needs are met.
 Workers comp also ensures that workers get two thirds of their wages and salaries as they spend days,weeks,months or years out of work.
 In case of a fatality due to work-related injuries,workers comp insurance will pay death benefits to the spouse and children or next of kin of the deceased worker.

 In addition to that,workers comp system ensures that employees do not lose their job as employers are prohibited from retaliating against injured workers by firing or demoting them.
-Therefore,workers comp ensures injured workers stay employed,and if you have any difficulties in this area,make sure to contact a workman's comp for a consultation.
+Therefore,workers comp ensures injured workers stay employed,and if you have any difficulties in this area,make sure to contact a workers comp attorney for a consultation.